ResearchObject/ro-crate/docs/pages/use_cases/nf-prov.md

 # The nf-prov Nextflow plugin

-[nf-prov](https://github.com/nextflow-io/nf-prov) is a [Nextflow](https://www.nextflow.io/) plugin to generate provenance information for pipeline runs.
+[Nextflow](https://www.nextflow.io/) is a computational workflow manager that enables the development of complex pipelines by composing many simple processes. [nf-prov](https://github.com/nextflow-io/nf-prov) is a Nextflow plugin to generate provenance information for pipeline runs.
 It supports serialization in the [BioCompute Object](https://biocomputeobject.org/) and [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/) (WRROC) formats.
 WRROC support is available since version 1.4.0 of the plugin.

 To enable RO-Crate generation, add the following to the Nextflow configuration: